BilhaNanetia/codility-practice-remove-duplicate-words/README.md

 ## Instructions
 * Fork this repository from Github
 * Clone this repository to your local machine
-* Open files in visual studio code
+* Open files in visual studio code to view the function implementation
 ## Contributions
 Feel free to send your pull requests for any changes
 ## Contacts